null

 In summary, bully sticks are a fantastic dog treat with numerous health benefits.
 However, monitoring your dog's chew time is crucial, as well as recognizing signs of wear and tear and knowing when to discard the stick.
 Using bully stick holders can enhance safety, and preventing bacterial contamination is essential for your dog's health.

-By following these tips, you can ensure that your dog enjoys their bully sticks safely and healthily.
-Always err on the side of caution and keep an eye on your dog during their chew sessions to provide the best care possible.
+By following these tips, you can ensure your dog enjoys bully sticks safely and healthfully.
+Always err on the side of caution and monitor your dog during their chew sessions to provide the best care possible.

 Frequently Asked Questions